illinois-cs241/illinois-cs241.github.io/_docs/parallel_make.md

 Here is the grading breakdown:

 * Part 1 (50%): Create a single-threaded version of `parmake` (so just `make`).
 This version should:
-	- identify cycles in the dependency graph returned by the parser and remove build targets that depend on them
+	- identify cycles in the dependency graph returned by the parser and remove build rules that depend on them
-	- attempt to run all other build targets by running all their descendants (i.e. implicit dependencies) and *only* their descendants
+	- attempt to run all other build rules by running all their descendants (i.e. implicit dependencies) and *only* their descendants
 	- identify whether or not to run a rule as per the flowchart recipe and run it once possible (or reject it if not possible)
 * Part 2 (50%): Create the full multi-threaded version of `parmake` (so `par`).
 This version should:
 	- perform the same functions as in Part 1